The CEO team is here to support and collaborate with you and your team on everything K-12 related!

 Michael holds a Bachelors of Fine and Performing Arts with an emphasis on Theater from Southern Methodist University and a Master of Social Work from Eastern Michigan University.

-Patrick Mullen-Coyoy serves as the Program Coordinator for the Michigan College Advising Corps, training and supporting a cohort of 14 advisers spread across Michigan.
-A former adviser at Ypsilanti Community High School, he continues to nurture his passion for college access and mentorship through refining adviser-facing resources and workshops, managing internal communications, and performing data-driven coaching.
+Patrick Mullen-Coyoy serves as the Program Manager for the Michigan College Advising Corps, supporting a cohort of 14 advisers spread across Michigan.
+A former adviser at Ypsilanti Community High School, he continues to nurture his passion for college access and mentorship through coaching advisers, developing trainings, and piloting student-facing technologies.
 Through this work, he ensures that MCAC advances its goal to inform, engage, and inspire low-income, first-generation, and historically underrepresented Michigan high school students to get to and through college.

 Patrick holds a Bachelor of Arts in Honors Latina/o Studies, History, and Spanish from the University of Michigan.